You are here

 Belmont-Paul Women's Equality National Monument

 The National Park Service conducts tours of the Belmont-Paul Women's Equality National Monument, a 200-year-old historic house in Capitol Hill that has been at the center of the fight for women's rights since the National Woman’s Party became the owner in 1929.
 Guests can learn about the origins of the suffrage and women’s rights movements, as well as the women who earned the right to vote and introduced the Equal Rights Amendment.
-Hour-long tours of the museum are available at 9:30 and 11 a.m. and 2 and 3:30 p.m.
-The museum is closed on Mondays and Tuesdays.
+The museum is closed currently due to the coronavirus crisis, but you can walk up to the house and take a picture.
+When it is operating, the monument runs hour-long tours at 9:30 and 11 a.m. and 2 and 3:30 p.m.
+The museum is usually closed on Mondays and Tuesdays.

 144 Constitution Ave NE 900 Ohio Drive SW Washington, DC 20002